Kortemme-Lab/sequence-tolerance/analysis/README.rst

 Frobenius distance
 ------------------

 The Frobenius distance/norm (or Euclidean norm) is also considered.
-The best score is 0 and the worst is 2^0.5.
-On its own, this metric appears to be biased towards rewarding flat profiles rather than profiles with more information content / specificity [1]_.
+The best score is 0 and the worst is 2\ :sup:`1/2`.
+On its own, this metric appears to be biased towards rewarding flat profiles rather than profiles with more information content / specificity \[\ 1_\].

 --------
 Rank top
 --------

 The predicted rank of the most frequent experimentally observed amino acid.
-When the prediction had a tie situation, the maximum rank was used [1]_.
+When the prediction has a tie situation, the maximum rank should be used \[\ 1_\].

 --------------------------------